chillja/personal_blog/pages/init.md

 ## Test

-This is the inital test for my personal website.
-See [here](https://www.github.com/chillja/chillja.github.io).
+This is the inital test for my personal blog.
+See [here](https://www.github.com/chillja/personal_blog).